Why are there so many different prices when you start shopping for essential oils?

 You can get Bulgarian, French, Spanish, and South African lavenders.
 If you’re looking for a consistent scent, like for making soaps or lotions, you want to look for “40/42 lavender.”
 It is a mix of different lavenders, balanced to get a consistent fragrance.
 It has some therapeutic properties, but not as much as “lavender population,” which Plant Therapy also sells for just a bit more money.

-For me, even if I was making soap or homemade lotion, I’d use the population oil because why NOT get the additional benefits of an oil delivered as it is in nature?
+For me, even if I was making soap, face cleanser, or homemade lotion, I’d use the population oil because why NOT get the additional benefits of an oil delivered as it is in nature?
 Most people readily admit that we don’t know all that much about the balance of properties in the natural world and how they might work together, which is why most of the time, when we try to extract just one quality and take it in a supplement, for example, it doesn’t work as well as the whole food.

 I am pleased that Plant Therapy is very up front about the difference between 40/42 and population lavender.
 On the site, they say, “its therapeutic levels are the lowest.”
 All their lavender is sourced from France, and 40/42 is the most popular, but perhaps we kitchen stewards can change that, now that we are a bit more knowledgeable!